LAW 04 W — Privacy Rights: Past, Present, Future

 Instructor(s): Laurel Kilgour

-Privacy has become a nearly unavoidable topic in the last few years—and not just because our inboxes are flooded with updated privacy notices.
-In this course, we will explore how new technologies pose threats to privacy and challenge nations to establish legal frameworks that better protect their inhabitants.
-We will begin by looking at the history of privacy rights and the principles that underpin current privacy laws.
-We will explore our rights as consumers to know what data is collected about us and to correct and delete that data.
-Next, we will look at human rights privacy challenges, including when and how police should be able to access personal data and whether existing state laws sufficiently protect our medical or genetic data from being accessed by employers or other entities.
-We will also explore some unintended consequences of recent privacy legislation.
-For instance, what is the impact on the innovation ecosystem if privacy standards become so costly that only established tech companies have sufficient resources to implement them?
-This course will conclude by considering cutting-edge privacy issues such as the development of common global privacy principles and unique transparency challenges arising from the use of artificial intelligence.
-Students will come away understanding the benefits and limitations of current privacy laws and what the future of privacy may hold.
+Privacy has become a nearly unavoidable topic in the last few years—and not just because our inboxes are frequently flooded with updated privacy notices.
+In this course, we will explore how new technologies pose privacy threats and challenge nations to adopt legal frameworks that better protect their inhabitants.
+We will begin by examining the history of privacy rights and the principles that underpin modern privacy frameworks.
+Then we will evaluate the current state of our rights as consumers to know what data is collected about us, and to request correction or deletion of that data.
+We will also review what rights we have when companies use artificial intelligence to automate important decisions about us.
+Next, we will consider questions about unintended consequences and gaps in existing frameworks.
+Do privacy standards inadvertently impede innovation when they become so costly to implement that only established tech companies have sufficient resources to achieve compliance?
+Have laws about police or government surveillance kept up with technological advances?
+How should cultural differences impact the development of privacy frameworks?
+This course will conclude by contemplating cutting-edge policy proposals, as well as possible technological solutions.
+Students will come away understanding the benefits and limitations of current privacy laws and what the future of privacy might hold.

 No prior familiarity with privacy law is required.

-Laurel Kilgour, Counsel, Comar Mollé LLPLaurel Kilgour represents investors and startups spanning a wide range of industries.
-Before entering private practice, she analyzed international policy issues at the World Health Organization and the American Association for the Advancement of Science.
-She received a JD/MS from the University of Minnesota and is a Certified Information Privacy Professional (CIPP/E and CIPP/US).
+Laurel Kilgour represents investors and startups spanning a wide range of industries.
+She has analyzed international policy issues at the World Health Organization and the American Association for the Advancement of Science.
+She received a JD/MS from the University of Minnesota and is a Certified Information Privacy Professional.

 Textbooks for this course: